 The other category of transmission uses a fluid-based coupling called a torque converter to do a similar type of job.

-There’s a third category of transmission (mentioned above), the CVT, which operates quite differently from any of the others.
+There’s a third category of transmission system, the CVT, which operates quite differently from any of the others.

 Manual Transmission and Automated Manual Transmission.

-A fully manual transmission requires the driver to operate a clutch, while the gears are moved via a lever mounted in the center console of the car, a gear stick topped off with a shift knob.
+A fully manual transmission vehicle requires the driver to operate a clutch while the gears are moved via a lever mounted in the center console of the car – a gear stick topped off with a shift knob.

 The oldest and simplest form of transmission, it is also the type that requires the most skill from a driver.

-Dual-clutch transmissions, sometimes called “automated manual” transmissions, also require a clutch to be engaged and disengaged to switch between gears, but this clutch operation is automated by the transmission itself.
+Dual-clutch transmissions (DCT), sometimes called “automated manual” transmissions, also require a clutch to be engaged and disengaged to switch between gears.
+However, this clutch operation is automated by the car’s transmission itself.

 There may be paddle shifters behind the rim of the steering wheel, or there may be a slap-shift option with the center-console shifter